1970–71 Paris Saint-Germain FC season

-The 1970–71 season was the 1st season of Paris Saint-Germain FC.
-PSG played most of their home league matches at the Stade Jean-Bouin, but also occasionally at the Stade Georges Lefèvre, with an average attendance of 3,018 spectators per match.
-The club's president was Pierre-Étienne Guyot and the team's manager was player-coach Pierre Phelipon.
-Jean Djorkaeff was the team captain.
-PSG won the Division 2 title, achieved promotion to Division 1, and reached the round of 64 of the Coupe de France.
-Jacques Rémond was the club's top scorer this season with 11 goals, 10 of them in the league.
-He was followed by Michel Prost with 10, all in the league.
+The 1970–71 season was the 1st season in the history of Paris Saint-Germain FC.
+PSG played the majority of their home league matches at the Stade Jean-Bouin, while occasionally hosting fixtures at the Stade Georges Lefèvre, attracting an average of 3,018 spectators per match.
+The club's president was Pierre-Étienne Guyot, and the team was managed by player-coach Pierre Phelipon, with Jean Djorkaeff serving as captain.
+PSG won the Ligue 2 title, achieving promotion to Ligue 1, and reached the round of 64 in the Coupe de France.
+Jacques Rémond was the team's top scorer, netting 11 goals in all competitions, including 10 in the league, while Michel Prost also contributed 10 league goals.

+Players

+Squad

+Players who featured in at least one official match for the club.